Front Page › Forums › Rights › What is a right?

 -

-This is a proposal to develop a working definition of rights, which can then be used in other proposals regarding rights.
+This is a proposal to develop a working definition of rights for this forum.

 A summary of this proposal: